 Address Input bus operation allows the insertion of the memory address.
-Four cycles are required to input the addresses for the 512Mbit devices.
+Three bus cycles are required to input the addresses for the 256Mbit devices.
 Addresses are accepted with Chip Enable low, Address Latch Enable High, Command Latch Enable low and Read Enable high and latched on the rising edge of Write Enable.
 Moreover for commands that starts a modify operation (write/erase) the Write Protect pin must be high.
 See figure 8 and table 12 for details of the timings requirements.
 Addresses are always applied on IO7:0, disregarding the bus configuration (X8/X16).
-In addition, addresses over the addressable space are disregarded even if the user sets them during command insertion.